 Ciara Higgins

 Martin Doyle

-Eiléan Ní Chuilleanáin (retired September 2018)

-Marie Heaney (retired Sptember 2018)

-Noel Fahey (Chairperson)
+Noel Fahey (Chairperson) Retired

 Gerald Dawe

 Declan Meade

 John Roche

 Frank Callanan

 Alison Lyons

-Martin Veiga
+Martín Veiga

+Anne Barrington (appointed 4 October 2019)

 The company is limited by guarantee and does not have any share capital.
 There are 7 directors of the company, all of whom are members of the company.
 Every member of the company undertakes to contribute to the assets of the company in the event of its being wound up while he/she is a member or within one year after he/she ceases to be a member, for payment of the debts and liabilities of the company contracted before he/she ceases to be a member, and of the costs, charges and expenses of winding up, and for the adjustment of the rights of the contributories among themselves, such amount as may be required, not exceeding two euro.